|Event Start Date:|

 QUALIFICATION STANDARDS SET BY MMC NOMELEC

 1.)
-The Nominee should be a key officer of a Microfinance NGO, which originates from and actually have its head office in Mindanao;
+The Nominee should be a key officer of a Microfinance NGO, which originates from and actually has its head office in Mindanao;

 3.)
 Should possess professional skills in monitoring, evaluating and implementing microfinance programs for MFIs’ sustainability and efficiency;